 Observe how focused you are at this time.
 Healthy free flowing fear is simply your instincts, intuition and focus.
 Winter is the time for gestation, the quiet growth beneath the surface, before the birth of spring.
 So this is the best time to make space to be able to hear your inner voice and increase your ability to respond appropriately to new and changing situations rather than simply react to them.

-If you are having difficulties dealing with your fears or any other stresses then make an appointment with your local Chinese medicine practitioner today.
+If you are having difficulties dealing with your fears or any other stresses then book an appointment for some acupuncture today.

 Your feedback and questions are always welcome so please leave a comment below.